IMSGlobal/caliper-cert-guide/caliper-cert-guide.md

 ### <a name="certRenewal"></a>8.0 Caliper Certification Renewal

 Caliper certification covers individual metric profiles only and is scoped to the specific version of the Caliper specification tested.
-Major or minor releases of either the Caliper specification and/or associated metric profiles will require recertification of your upgraded platform, application or service.
+Major or minor releases of the Caliper specification and/or associated metric profiles will require recertification of your upgraded platform, application or service.

 ## <a name="contributors"></a>Contributors